Doug Bartlett: Playing career

 24,167 spectators exacting revenge on their grand final loss 2 years before.
 Bartlett kicked 2 goals in the game.

 In 1941, Eastern Suburbs reached their 6th grand final in 8 years with the opponents this time being St George.
 Bartlett played at fullback in the match which was played at the Sydney Cricket Ground.
-St George led 12–6 at halftime and were never troubled by Eastern Suburbs winning their first premiership by a score of 31–14 in front of 39,957 people.
+St George led 12–6 at half-time and were never troubled by Eastern Suburbs winning their first premiership by a score of 31–14 in front of 39,957 people.

 Bartlett played one final year in 1942 but missed out on playing in the 1942 grand final side which lost to Canterbury.